Vedbar/DNA-seq_Somatic_Variants/README.md

 # Somatic Variants Pipeline
-This pipeline is designed to analyze somatic mutations from HCC1143 tumor samples with a matched normal control.
-It includes preprocessing, somatic variant calling, filtering, annotation, and copy number variation (CNV) detection.
+This repository is designed to analyze somatic mutations from HCC1143 tumor samples with a matched normal control.
+The pipeline includes preprocessing, somatic variant calling, filtering, annotation, and copy number variation (CNV) detection using widely used bioinformatics tools.

 ---